-Clostridium difficile (C diff) is an infection of the intestine that is caused by a specific bacteria.
-In some people, the infection causes symptoms, such as diarrhea.
-In others it can cause severe illness.
+Clostridioides difficile (C diff) is an infection of the intestine caused by bacteria.

 The infection is caused by the C diff bacterium.
-The bacterium makes toxins as it grows.
-These toxins irritate the intestinal lining, which can lead to swelling and pain.
+It makes toxins as it grows.
+This bothers the lining of the intestine.

-The intestines normally have a healthy balance of bacteria that help with digestion.
+The intestines have a healthy balance of bacteria that help with digestion.
 Antibiotics can disturb this balance by killing some bacteria which lets others grow in their place.
-If C diff is present, it may be able to grow after certain antibiotics.
+C diff may be able to grow after certain antibiotics.

 - Recent antibiotic use